chkifa/nd081-c1-provisioning-microsoft-azure-vms-project-starter/screenshot/Readme.txt

-this my screenshot for this project
+here the screenshots of my CMS Article project (FlaskWebProject)